cuongth/multiplexing/README.md

 - server_select.c: is a server using select system call.
 - server_poll.c: is a server using poll system call.
 - server_epoll.c: is a server using epoll system call.
-- client_benchmark.c: is a client that creates 75 threads.
-Each thread connect with the server and sends 100 messages "Hello Server" to server.
+- client_benchmark.c: is a client that creates 80 threads.
+Each thread establishes a connection with the server and sends 100 messages "Hello Server" on that connection to server.

 ## Compiling